vitringr/vault/nodes/Vector.md

 ---

+Collection of multiple numbers used together as a single whole.

 Vectors are useful to describe things that cannot be represented by a single [[Scalar]] such as coordinates in ≥2D space, movement, various forces, and so on.

 **Components**: Vectors have a component 'part' for each dimension.
 For example in 2D, the components are `<x, y>`; for 3D, they are `<x, y, z>`, and so on.
 Vectors that have the same components are the same vector.